DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 5)  Record the frequency along with the resonant number and plot it on a graph with the frequency on the y axis and resonant frequency on the x axis.
 6)  The slope of the graph can be used to find the speed using the formula,
 $${345.1 = \frac{v}{2L}}$$

-## Evaluation
-The method used to measure the speed of sound is very accurate because the speed was very close to real life value along with the uncertainty.
-The method can be improved by used a more accurate machine to set the frequency instead of a human hand.

-## Report your results

-## Discuss the results

-## Conclusion